Houzz: Global expansion and product development

+Pro launch and SaaS pivot

 In April 2020, the company launched Houzz Pro software to help home professionals run their businesses.
 As of May, Houzz had over 20 million photos of design ideas on its platform.

 By March 2021, the company reportedly had 2.7 million professionals in its professional services database.

 In December 2021, the company announced its acquisition of SaaS takeoff and estimation tool ConX, and launched Houzz Pro Takeoffs as part of its Houzz Pro software.

 In July 2024, Houzz integrated its AutoMate AI tool into Houzz Pro software, adding features including takeoffs and AI-generated estimates.
 Also in July 2024, new features for Houzz's 3D Floor Plan tool were announced.

 Products and services

 Houzz offers a home design photo database with millions of images of home interiors and exteriors.
 Homeowners browse photos by room, style and location, and bookmark photos in personal collections the site calls ideabooks.
 Users can click on an image to learn more about the designer, ask a question, and learn about products tagged in the photos.

 Houzz also has a directory of home improvement professionals who use the site to reach homeowners.
 The platform can be used for consumers to search through professionals for hire, view their previous projects, and ultimately hire them.